opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 Name | Description
 :--- | :---
-enable_ssl | Whether to use TSL.
-Default is false. verify_hostnames | Whether to verify the hostnames of the IdP's TLS certificate.
+`enable_ssl` | Whether to use TSL.
+Default is false.
+`verify_hostnames` | Whether to verify the hostnames of the IdP's TLS certificate.
 Default is true.

 ### Certificate validation

-To validate the TLS certificate of your IdP, configure either the path to the IdP's root CA or the root certificates content:
+To validate the TLS certificate of your IdP, configure either the path to the IdP's root CA or the root certificate's content:

 ```yml
 config: